AmaJC/ios-decal-lab2/README.md

 	git clone https://github.com/iosdecal/ios-decal-lab2

-Open the file `Drummer.xcodeproj` to start the lab.
+Open the file `Drummer.xcodeproj` to start the lab!

 ## Part 1 - Getting Started ##
 Once you have opened the project in Xcode, notice the files present in the Navigator.